akazukin5151/kpxhs/README.md

 # Usage requirements
 You need to install [keepassxc](https://github.com/keepassxreboot/keepassxc/) with `keepassxc-cli` and have it available in PATH.
-The few most recent versions should work, but if there are incompatibilities in future versions it will be noted here.
+Versions 2.6.4 to 2.7.2 is known to work, but previous versions should still work if they're not too old.

 # Installing